 How do I get to El Camino Portugués Tour starting point?

 To facilitate your travel for the start of your walk, we will meet the group in Porto, which has airline connections from around the world!
-In the afternoon, we will meet you for your Orientation Meeting and an evening guided tour of Porto.
+Your guide will meet you at a central hotel for your first day’s transfer.
 If you need assistance with hotel arrangements, we will be happy to help.